 Figure 10

 However, particularly when working with facial detection, eroding and dilation will remove and add pixels around individual pieces of hair.
 The frame in Figure 11 is the same frame as seen in Figure 10.
 The noise has been removed from the background and the foreground has been filled in.
 The downside is the border around the entire head has been smoothed out.
 Individual strands of hair have been removed and some hairs have been filled in to appear as one.
-This is similar to some of the problems experienced in previous attempts to solve this problem.
+This is similar to some of the difficulties encountered in previous attempts to solve this problem.